andresvillatorres/SID_2019_PART2/README.md

 # SID_HS_2019_PART2
 code sketches for BA Course on Sonic Interaction Design part 2

-Sensor Cube and Arduino MKR1000
+Sensor Cube and Arduino MKR1000 - Prototyping

+GyroOSC App as source of sensors for prototyping

-Further OSC communication with Reaper
+Further OSC communication with Reaper - Track Parameters

-Intro to Super collider
+Intro to Super Collider